oacar/acaromer.com/content/authors/omeracar/_index.md

 I am PhD student in Computational Biology in CMU-Pitt Joint PhD program.
 I consider myself as a data scientist working on biological data.
 My research interests include network biology, molecular evolution, and understanding evolution of species from a systems and network biology perspective.

-I like to learn new things from front end web technologies to machine learning algortihms.
+I like to learn new things from front end web technologies to machine learning algorithms.
 I always admire cool data visualizations.
 I do everything in R and Python and I advocate open source software, open access and reproducible research/science.